Haydeni0/pi-humidity/README.md

   - Or docker container?
 - Upload the mysqldump to google drive intermittently
   - rclone or rsync
+- Be able to access data from my phone?

 ### Data handling & ingesting